aglohmeijer/Prog.Project/design and process/PROCESS.md

 - The Choropleth data map now updates automatically when the user adjusts the timebar.
 Spend roughly 5 hours to find out why it didn't work, turned out to be a misspell (it's choropleth, not chLoropleth);
 - Added Pop Up on Hover with TOTAL CO2 in MtCO2.
 I don't think I will add the other 4/5 data fields to the Pop Up since the popup will then contain to much information.
 - TODO day 9/10: Sunburst.

+# day 10
+- Started with sunburst.
+I'm struggling with appropriate data formatting to Sunburst Data structure.